Chronos778/quote.web/README.md

 # Quote.Web

-A modern, minimal website for daily inspiration.
-Browse random quotes, learn more about the project, and get in touch.
+A modern, dark, minimal website for daily inspiration.
+Browse random quotes with a premium UI, learn more about the project, and find contact links.

 ## Features

-- 🎯 **Random Quotes** - Displays a new inspirational quote on each page load
+- **Random Quotes** - Displays a new inspirational quote on each page load
-- 🔍 **Search & Filter** - Search quotes by keyword or filter by author name
+- **Search & Filter** - Search quotes by keyword or filter by author name
-- 🔄 **New Quote Button** - Fetch fresh quotes with one click
+- **New Quote Button** - Fetch fresh quotes with one click
-- 📋 **Copy to Clipboard** - Easily share quotes
+- **Copy to Clipboard** - Easily share quotes
-- 📱 **Fully Responsive** - Beautiful design on all devices
+- **Fully Responsive** - Beautiful design on all devices
-- 🎨 **Minimal UI** - Clean, elegant interface with subtle animations
+- **Minimal UI** - Clean, elegant interface with smooth animations and 3D tilt effects
-- 📄 **Multi-Page Layout** - Home, About, and Contact sections with smooth navigation
+- **Multi-Page Layout** - Home, About, and Contact sections with smooth navigation
-- 💬 **Contact Form** - Get in touch with the project creators
+- **Contact Links** - Email and GitHub links for quick contact

 ## Sections